 It dawned on me during those intense months that we weren’t just getting strips of black cloth, with our names stitched in gold, that we could tie around our wastes to show off how awesome we are.

 The years of work weren’t to get black belts; they were to become Black Belts.

 It doesn’t matter that we have belts that happen to be black.
 I have a few belts that happen to be black.
 You can buy black belts on Amazon and have someone stitch your name on them for a few dollars.
 You can skip the classes and tests.
-You can avoid the pain, the blood, the sweat and tears.
+You can avoid the pain, the blood, sweat, and tears.
 And the sweat.

 What matters is that we are black belts.